 Figure 1.13.
 The swan neck flask experiment.
 Pasteur filled a flask with medium, heated it to kill all life, and then drew out the neck of the flask into a long S shape.
 This prevented microorganisms in the air from easily entering the flask, yet allowed some air interchange.
 If the swan neck was broken, microbes readily entered the flask and grew

 A final footnote on the topic was added when John Tyndall showed the existence of heat-resistant spores in many materials.
-Boiling does not kill these spores and their presence in chicken broth, as well as many other materials, explains the results of Needham's experiments.
+Boiling does not kill these spores, and their presence in chicken broth, as well as many other materials, explains the results of Needham's experiments.

 While this debate may seem silly from a modern perspective, remember that the scientists of the time had little knowledge of microorganisms.
 Koch would not isolate microbes until 1881.
 The proponents of spontaneous generation were neither sloppy experimenters nor stupid.
 They did careful experiments and interpreted them with their own biases.
-Detractors of the theory of spontaneous generation were just as guilty of bias, but in the opposite direction.
-In fact, it is somewhat surprising that Pasteur and Spallanzoni did not get growth in their cultures, since the sterilization conditions they used would often not kill endospores.
+Detractors of the theory of spontaneous generation were just as guilty of bias but in the opposite direction.
+It is somewhat surprising that Pasteur and Spallanzoni did not get growth in their cultures since the sterilization conditions they used would often not kill endospores.
 Luck certainly played a role.
-It is important keep in mind that the discipline of science is performed by humans with all the fallibility and bias inherent in the species.
+It is important to keep in mind that the discipline of science is performed by humans with all the fallibility and bias inherent in the species.
 Only the self-correcting nature of the practice reduces the impact of these biases on generally held theories.
-Spontaneous generation was a severe test of scientific experimentation, because it was such a seductive and widely held belief.
+Spontaneous generation was a severe test of scientific experimentation because it was such a seductive and widely held belief.
 Yet, even spontaneous generation was overthrown when the weight of careful experimentation argued against it.
 Table 1.3 lists important events in the spontaneous generation debate.

 |1668||Francesco Redi attacks spontaneous generation and disproves it for large organisms|